 Truck accidents can be devastating.
 Getting rear-ended by a tractor-trailer or big rig can have medical consequences that are significantly worse than being rear-ended by a passenger car.
 Commercial drivers are required to follow detailed regulations, including hours of service requirements and rules related to the maintenance and upkeep of the vehicle.
-A truck with poor braking ability or a driver who is exhausted may not be able to stop in time to avoid hitting a car.
-The truck accident lawyers at Sharifi Firm, PLC can help people in the Los Angeles area seek compensation if they have been hurt in a crash involving a big rig.Holding a Negligent Truck Driver or Company Liable for Damages
+A truck with poor braking ability or a driver who is exhausted may have an inadequate stopping distance and may not be able to stop in time to avoid hitting a car.
+The Los Angeles truck accident lawyers at Sharifi Firm, APC can help people in Southern California seek compensation if they have been hurt in a crash involving a big rig.Holding a Negligent Truck Driver or Company Liable for Damages

 At times, a driver or trucking company's negligent acts or omissions result in a brake failure.
 For example, if an owner-operator depowers the front brakes in order to minimize the expense of tire and brake wear, this leaves only the trailer brakes and downshifting as ways to stop the vehicle.
 This is insufficient braking power and can result in an accident when a truck is following another vehicle closely or driving on a downslope.
 Similarly, federal regulations require trucking companies to keep clear maintenance records, showing a driver has performed the appropriate maintenance according to schedule.

 Trucking companies must make sure their drivers are properly trained to respond to emergencies and to keep adequate maintenance records, including checking their brakes before getting on the road.
 A truck company's failure to properly train or supervise a driver can give rise to the truck company's liability in the event the driver causes an accident.
 A truck company can be sued on grounds of negligent hire, negligent supervision, negligent training, or negligent entrustment.